ssouporg/github-oauth-token/README.md

 to overcome browser's Cross Origin restrictions.
 See this blog entry from Christopher Chedeau for more details: http://blog.vjeux.com/2012/javascript/github-oauth-login-browser-side.html

-The app mantains a lookup table that associates client ids to
+The app mantains a lookup table that associates a GitHub ```client_id``` to:
-- ```client_secret```: sent to the GitHub access token service
+- ```client_secret```: a special value required by the GitHub access token service.
+It can be found on the GitHub profile page, under Applications
-- ```origin```: this will be the value for the Access-Control-Allow-Origin header in the response
+- ```origin```: this will be the value for the Access-Control-Allow-Origin header in the response, for CORS requests

 To insert/upate rows in the lookup table a security code must be specified in the request.